-(Right above: British troops disembark at an earlier time of the Great War at Rouen on their way to the Western Front. - from Illustration)
+(Right: British troops disembark at Rouen at an earlier period of the Great War on their way to the Western Front. - from Illustration)

 Apparently, the standard length of time for this final training at the outset of the war had been ten days - although this was to become more and more flexible as the War progressed - in areas near Rouen, Étaples, LeHavre and Harfleur that became known notoriously to the troops as the Bull Rings.